Alexander Potresov: Life and career

+Early career

 A. N. Potresov was born in Moscow into a noble family; his father was a Major General.
 He studied physics, mathematics and law at the University of St. Petersburg.
 As a student he came into contact with revolutionary groups.
 In the early 1890s he converted from Narodnism to Marxism and joined the secret Social-Democratic circles of Peter Struve and Julius Martov.
 In 1892 he contacted the exiled Emancipation of Labour group of George Plekhanov and arranged for some of Plekhanov's writings to be published in Russia legally.
 The Russian government was at that time more concerned about the revolutionary populism of Narodnaya Volya (The People's Will) than about Plekhanov, whose group was opposed to populism.

 In 1896 Potresov helped found the St. Petersburg Union of Struggle for the Emancipation of the Working Class, one of the nuclei of the Russian Social-Democratic Workers' Party (RSDRP).
 Other members of the St. Petersburg Union included Martov and Vladimir Lenin.
 In 1897, Potresov was arrested and exiled to Vyatka province.
 After his release in 1900 he left Russia and lived mostly in Germany, where he had good contacts among the German Social-Democrats and among the Russian exiles.
 He grew close to Pavel Axelrod and Vera Zasulich.

-In 1898, Potresov married his fellow exile, Ekaterina Tulinvoia.
+In 1898, Potresov married his fellow exile, Ekaterina Tulinova.

+Iskra period

 Together with Plekhanov, Akselrod, Zasulich, Lenin and Martov, Potresov launched the journal Iskra (The Spark), whose mission it was to defend orthodox Marxism (as Plekhanov understood it) against the various heresies of Economism and Revisionism that were then current among Russian Social-Democrats.
 In 1898 Potresov helped found the Russian Social-Democratic Workers' Party (RSDRP).
 However, in 1901-02 Potresov fell seriously ill and could do little editorial work.
 Lenin proposed to reduce the editorial board to himself, Plekhanov and Martov, discarding the less productive Akselrod, Zasulich and Potresov.
 This caused some bad blood between Lenin and those he proposed to dismiss.
 In 1903, when the RSDRP split into Bolsheviks and Mensheviks, Potresov sided with the latter.

 By the end of 1903 it was Lenin who had left Iskra, while Potresov was back on the editorial board.
 He was invaluable to the Mensheviks because of his good contacts to the German Social-Democrats, and was largely responsible for the fact that most SPD leaders tended to sympathise with the Mensheviks (although officially they were studiously neutral).
 However, tensions soon developed between Potresov and Plekhanov.
 Plekhanov, who had voted with the Bolsheviks in 1903, was pressing for a reunification of the RSDRP.
 In this he had the support of the Germans.
 Potresov, supported by Zasulich, considered co-operation with Lenin impossible.
 Potresov and Zasulich left the Iskra board.